AY22-23S2-IS3107-Group6/ezproperty/README.md

 1. Run `clearDatabases` to initialise database in MySQL and MongoDB
 2. Run `districtInfo` to initialise references
 3. Run all other pipelines
-4. If you run `primarySchool`, it may fail if you do not have `chromedriver` installed.
+4. If you run `primarySchool`, it may fail if you do not have `chromedriver`